anjanikumarkandula/File-Sharing-through-Sockets/README.md

-The above files are used to share files from server to client based on client request
+The above files are used to share files from server to client based on different types of client requests